CHECKING YOUR HANDICAP

-The higher the handicap of a player, the poorer the player is relative to those with lower handicaps.
+The higher the handicap of a player, the poorer the player’s score generally is relative to those with lower handicaps.
 “Official” handicaps are administered by golf clubs or national golf associations.
-Exact rules relating to handicaps have varied from country to country but from 2020 a World Handicap System will be in place for all golf unions and Tee Set shall follow this as part of our adherence to the USGA guidelines we have historically applied.
+Exact rules relating to handicaps have varied from country to country but from 2020 a World Handicap System will be in place for all golf unions based on their roll-out timetable and Tee Set shall follow this as part of our adherence to the USGA guidelines we have historically applied.

 Checking your Handicap

 You can check your current Tee Set handicap here: See individual’s Handicap Index here

 Which rounds did my handicap come from?